-During the years 2006-2011 proceedings were held in German courts and during the years 2012-2017 proceedings were held in Finnish courts regarding the claims of the former German seafarers of the Superfast VII, VIII and IX vessels.
-On 15 March 2017 the Finnish Supreme Court validated Helsinki Court of Appeal judgement that the maritime labour contracts of the German seafarers have been transferred to the purchasers of the vessels, Baltic Superfast companies.
-According to the final judgment Baltic Superfast companies undertake to pay to the German seafarers compensation in the amount of EUR 2 447 thousand.
-According to the sales agreement, the vessels were bought without a crew and therefore the former shipowners are responsible for all the claims that the seafarers might have regarding their employment relations.
-Tallink Grupp AS expects the sellers of the vessels to indemnify to the subsidiaries of Tallink Grupp AS all costs that may arise in connection with the litigation.
+The claims filed by the former German seafarers of the Superfast VII, VIII and IX vessels were reviewed by German and Finnish courts during the years 2006-2011 and 2012-2017 respectively.
+On 15 March 2017 the Finnish Supreme Court validated the Helsinki Court of Appeal judgement according to which the maritime labour contracts of the German seafarers have been transferred to the purchasers of the vessels, the Baltic Superfast companies.
+According to the final judgment and in order to avoid any further disputes with former German seafarers, the Group decided to agree with the representative of German seafarers a compensation settlement of EUR 3 690 thousand.

+Regardless of the compensation paid and according to the vessels' sales agreement, the Superfast vessels were bought by the Group without a crew and therefore the former shipowners are responsible for all the claims that the seafarers might have regarding their employment relations.
+The Group expects the sellers of the vessels to indemnify the Group for the compensation paid of EUR 3 690 thousand and has brought a legal claim against the former shipowners.